Two-step interpretable modeling of Intensive Care Acquired Infections: Step 1: CNN at work

 \subsection{Design of the CNN}

-The {CNN} represents a specific class of Artificial Neural Networks {(ANNs)} which is designed to work with grid-structured data, e.g., time-series and images.
-Due to this intrinsic ability to process multi-level data, CNN have been widely applied in image recognition \cite[]{liu2018feature, zheng2017learning, lou2020face, kagaya2014food}, anomaly detection \cite[]{kwon2018empirical, naseer2018enhanced, staar2019anomaly}, and time-series forecasting \cite[]{borovykh2017conditional, selvin2017stock, livieris2020cnn, guo2019combined}.
-More specifically, convolutional and max-pooling operators are combined to encode the sequentiality of the patterns contained in the input data.
-As a result, the optimization of the weights of the convolutional filters of the convolutional layers aims to give the most linearized latent representation of the input time-series.
+The last decade has shown how the predicting skill of CNN turned out to be highly successful in solving various tasks in many different contexts, e.g. image recognition \cite[]{liu2018feature, zheng2017learning, lou2020face, kagaya2014food}, anomaly detection \cite[]{kwon2018empirical, naseer2018enhanced, staar2019anomaly}, and time series forecasting \cite[]{borovykh2017conditional, selvin2017stock, livieris2020cnn, guo2019combined} among others.
+Indeed, this class of Artificial Neural Networks {(ANNs)} is specifically designed to work with grid-structured data.
+Its great ability in processing complex multi-level data is mostly due to the combination of both convolutional and max-pooling operators which allow the encoding of the sequentiality of the patterns along the multi-dimensional domains of input data.
+For example, the optimal search of the convolutional filters of the convolutional layer in a one-dimensional CNN has the scope of obtaining the most linearized latent representation of the input time series instances.

-In the present work we have chosen a pure convolutional network: its architecture is composed of convolutional, pooling, and dense layers only.
-The choice of a CNN seems natural, since we are looking for translational invariant patterns that might be present in any sub-interval in the time-series.
-However, in order to give quantitative grounds to this reasoning, in Section~2 of the \emph{Supplementary Material} we compare CNN's accuracy with other traditional NN-based models, namely Logistic Regression (LR), linear Supported Vector Machine (SVM), Multi Layer Perceptron (MLP), and CNN-LSTM networks (where LSTM stands for Long Short-Term Memory).
-We opted for a CNN design, due to its accuracy and to the possibility of applying the saliency maps analysis, presented in Section~\ref{icuai:XAI_icufai}.
+To evaluate the desired risk scores of infection from EHR, we have therefore chosen to utilize a convolutional network: its architecture is composed of convolutional, pooling, and dense layers only.
+The choice of a CNN seems natural since we are looking for translational invariant patterns that might be present in any sub-interval in the time series.